meeech/Titanium-Mixpanel-Module/documentation/index.md

 * Interval doesn't seem to be working.
 Info is only delivered when the app is backgrounded/paused.
 * Can't get flush working, to allow for manual flushing of data to Mixpanel.
-* Not all the API is exposed at the moment.
+* Most, but not all the API is implemented.
+See example/app.js.

 ## Author